norvig/paip-lisp/docs/chapter4.md

 `NIL`

-The first five lines of output succesfully solve the `son-at-school` goal with the `TAXI-SON-TO-SCHOOL` action.
+The first five lines of output successfully solve the `son-at-school` goal with the `TAXI-SON-TO-SCHOOL` action.
-The next line shows an unsuccesful attempt to solve the `have-money` goal.
+The next line shows an unsuccessful attempt to solve the `have-money` goal.
 The next step is to try the other ordering.
 This time, the `have-money` goal is tried first, and succeeds.
 Then, the `son-at-school` goal is achieved again by the `TAXI-SON-TO-SCHOOL` action.